spacelift-io/spacelift-migration-kit/README.md

 Finally, trigger a run to create the Spacelift entities.

+### Set Sensitive Variable Values

+This step can be skipped if there are no sensitive variables defined.

+To avoid storing sensitive variable values in Terraform code and the state file, the `generate` command does not set the value for those variables.

+Once the stacks have been created, run the `spacemk set-sensitive-env-vars` command to set the value for the sensitive environment variables.

 ### Cleanup

 All temporary local artifacts are stored in the `tmp` folder.
 Delete some or all of it to clean up.